brodieG/vetr/README.md

 ## [1] "`\"foo\"` should be \"NULL\", or type \"numeric\" (is \"character\")"
 ```

+Templates only check structure.
 When you need to check values use `.` to reference the object:

 ```r